ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I'm no longer so sure.

 A little after noon ET was my small team's daily meeting, such to accomodate the west coasters.
-Eloise Jones, my manager whom I felt was a little more talkative and informative than normal last Friday, seems to say something which I read as uncomfortable and forced on her part -- as though someone asked -- and personally, I found shocking.
+Kandis Dietrich, my manager whom I felt was a little more talkative and informative than normal last Friday, seems to say something which I read as uncomfortable and forced on her part -- as though someone asked -- and personally, I found shocking.

-With only so much as the prompt of "sharing stories," Eloise begins to say something like the following:
+With only so much as the prompt of "sharing stories," Kandis begins to say something like the following:

 > "I studied Russian language in college, and the CIA asked me do translation for them.
 Which is only a serious thing if you really think Vladimir Putin is a threat."

 I remember flinching hard, and looking out the window to try and compose my thoughts.

 `Uh... does she not know about the conflict?
 Did she not read the news?
-Why does Eloise seem oddly excited in a way that says to me she's hiding something?
+Why does Kandis seem oddly excited in a way that says to me she's hiding something?
 Did someone ask her to say this?
 And if they did... did _they_ not know about the conflict?`

-There's a pause, and since it's a group web call, I can't say Eloise was looking right at me, but I felt like people were waiting for _someone_ to respond.
+There's a pause, and since it's a group web call, I can't say Kandis was looking right at me, but I felt like people were waiting for _someone_ to respond.
 I didn't, didn't mention anything further about politics or the war, and went on with my day, shell shocked by not just the news on my iPad but the potential insinuation of a tech manager not only bringing up politics at work (more an employee thing if ever), but suggesting that _Vladimir Putin wasn't a threat_.

 Many things were not right with my world and remain so.